-It is best to plant bare-root trees should be planted immediately.
+It is best to plant bare-root trees immediately.
 If this is not possible because of bad weather or the ground is frozen un-pack the trees and place them on the ground in an un-heated frost-free shed or garage, and cover the roots with soil or compost.
 See our instructions on heeling-in for more details..
 Never keep fruit trees indoors in a heated house.

 We recommend you dig over the planting area well in advance, loosen the soil and allow it to settle.
 However do not dig planting holes in advance.